This programme is currently closed and will reopen in 2018.

-The aim of the Enterprise Hub’s Launchpad Competition is to enable a budding engineering entrepreneur aged 16-25 to start a new business based on their engineering innovation and maximise the chances of its successful growth.
+The aim of the Enterprise Hub’s Launchpad Competition is to enable budding engineering entrepreneurs aged 19-25 to start a new business based on their engineering innovation and maximise the chances of its successful growth.

-The Launchpad Competition is generously supported by David Gammon.
+The Launchpad Competition is generously supported by the Gammon family.

 For further details, please email the Enterprise team.

 The winner of the 2016 competition was selected and announced at the Final on 22 September 2016.

 The winner was Nick Schweitzer, founder of Klydo.
 More information about the 2017 finalists can be found here:

 News: Machine learning engineer named UK’s most promising young tech entrepreneur

 You can read about the 2014 and 2015 winners and how the JC Gammon Award has helped them in this case study and profile.